Letter from the Water Authority.

 We had a client come to us with a query about a letter which he had received from the water authority.
 He wanted some advice about how he should respond to the letter.

-If you ever find yourself in the possession of one of these letters, and want some advise as to what you should do about it, we’ve written some information here for you to reference at your own leisure, if you are still unsure after this please don’t hesitate to contact us, we’ll be happy to help.
+If you ever find yourself in the possession of one of these letters and want some advice as to what you should do about it, we’ve written some information here for you to reference at your own leisure, if you are still unsure after this please don’t hesitate to contact us, we’ll be happy to help.